Stillpoint-Software/hyperbee.json/docs/ADDITIONAL-CLASSES.md

-## Helper Classes
+## Additional Classes

-In addition to JSONPath processing, a few additional helper classes are provided to support dynamic property access, property diving, and element comparisons.
+In addition to JSONPath processing, a few additional classes are provided to support dynamic property access, property diving, and element comparisons.

 ### Dynamic Object Serialization